daljitdokal/aws-certifications/README.md

 - AWS Command Line Interface (AWS CLI): API requests
 - Software development kits (SDKs): supported programming languages include C++, Java, .NET, and more.

+#### AWS CloudFormation  (Lower level service from AWS)
+With AWS CloudFormation, you can treat your infrastructure as code and have direct control to manage granular details.

-#### AWS Elastic Beanstalk
+#### AWS Elastic Beanstalk (Higher level service from AWS)
 With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform.

-#### AWS CloudFormation
-With AWS CloudFormation, you can treat your infrastructure as code.
-This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.

 ## Module 4
 ### Connectivity to AWS